-Dr. Heidi Hanna, the director of education for the American Institute of Stress and Reef brand ambassador, has made this type of research her career.
+Dr. Heidi Hanna, a Fellow and Advisory Board Member for the American Institute of Stress has made this type of research her career.
 Coined "beach brain," this phenomenon is both miraculous and not entirely surprising.
 To find out more about it, Hanna answered all of our questions, bringing light to the fact that maybe, perhaps, we should all just quit our jobs and move to the beach.
 Or get a job at the beach?
 You can decide on the logistics.
 Below, read more of her fascinating findings.

 What Is "Beach Brain?"